Kanpur: General administration

 Kanpur division which consists of six districts, and is headed by the divisional commissioner of Kanpur, who is an Indian Administrative Service (IAS) officer of high seniority, the commissioner is the head of local government institutions (including municipal corporations) in the division, is in charge of infrastructure development in his division, and is also responsible for maintaining law and order in the division.
 The district magistrate of Kanpur reports to the divisional commissioner.
-The current commissioner is Dr. Raj Shekhar.
+The current commissioner is Shri Amit Gupta.